Contract Updatability

 - In an already stored contract, the field

-Structs, Resources and Interfaces
+Structs, resources, and interfaces

-Valid Changes:
+Valid changes

 - Adding a new struct, resource, or interface is valid.

-- Adding an interface conformance to a struct/resource is valid, since the stored data only
+- Adding an interface conformance to a struct/resource is valid, since the stored data only stores concrete type/value, but doesn't store the conformance info:

-- However, if adding a conformance also requires changing the existing structure (e.g: adding a new field that is enforced by the new conformance), then the other restrictions (such as restrictions on fields) may prevent performing such an update.
+- However, if adding a conformance also requires changing the existing structure (e.g., adding a new field that is enforced by the new conformance), then the other restriction(such as restrictions on fields) may prevent performing such an update.

-Invalid Changes:
+Invalid changes

 - Removing an existing declaration is not valid.